wurmlab/genomicscourse/current-year/practicals/reference_genome/pt-1-read-cleaning.md

     input/reads.pe2.fastq.gz > tmp/reads.pe2.trimmed.fq
 ```

-## 3.3 K-mer filtering, removal of short sequences
+## 5. K-mer filtering, removal of short sequences

 Let's suppose that you have sequenced your sample at 45x genome coverage.
 This
 means that every nucleotide of the genome was sequenced 45 times on average.
-So, for a genome of 1,000,000 nucleotides, you expect to have about 45,000,000
+So, for a genome of 100,000,000 nucleotides, you expect to have about 4,500,000,000
 nucleotides of raw sequence.
-Obviously, the real coverage distribution will be
-influenced by factors including DNA quality, library preparation type and local
+But that coverage will not be homogeneous.
+Instead, the real coverage distribution will be influenced by factors including DNA quality, library preparation type, how was DNA packaged within the chromosomes (e.g., hetero vs. euchromatin)  and local **GC** content.
-**GC** content.
 But you might expect most of the genome to be covered between
 20 and 70x.

 In practice, this distribution can be very strange.
 One way of rapidly examining
 the coverage distribution before you have a reference genome is to chop your raw
-sequence reads into short *"k-mers"* of *k* nucleotides, and estimate the
+sequence reads into short *"k-mers"* of *k* nucleotides long, and estimate the
 frequency of occurrence of all k-mers.
 An example plot of k-mer frequencies from
 a **haploid** sample sequenced at **~45x** coverage is shown below: